-In mid-1997, following the substantial depreciation of the Thai Baht, many countries in Asia, including Malaysia, experienced a significant economic downturn and related economic, financial and social difficulties.
-As a result of the decline in value of a number of the region's currencies, many Asian governments and companies had difficulty in servicing foreign currency denominated debt and many corporate customers defaulted on their debt repayments.
-As the economic crisis spread across the region, governments raised interest rates to defend weakening currencies, which adversely impacted domestic growth rates.
-In addition, liquidity was substantially reduced as foreign investors withdrew or reduced investment in the region and banks in the region restricted additional lending activity.
-The currency fluctuations, as well as higher interest rates and other factors, had materially and adversely affected the economies of many countries in Asia.
-Similar adverse economic developments in Asia could recur in future and could have an adverse effect on Malaysia and its economy and consequently on the Group's business, financial condition and results of operations.
-In addition, other adverse change in trends or a general economic slowdown as a result of changes in labour costs, inflation, interest rates, taxation or other political or economic developments in Malaysia could adversely affect the business, financial condition and results of operation of the Group and ultimately the ability of the Issuer to make the payments due under the Notes.
+In mid-1997, following the substantial depreciation of the Thai Baht which triggered the Asian Financial Crisis ("AFC"), many countries in Asia, including Malaysia, experienced downward pressures on their currencies, asset prices and economies.
+As a result of the sharp currency depreciations, asset deflation and economic recession across the region during the AFC, a number of Asian governments and many companies had difficulty in servicing foreign currency denominated debt and many corporate customers defaulted on their debt repayments.
+As the crisis spread and deepened across the region, central banks raised interest rates to stabilise their currencies, which however exacerbated the weak economic and financial market conditions.
+In addition, liquidity was substantially reduced as foreign investors withdrew from - or reduced investment in - the region, and as banks in the region restricted additional lending activity.
+The vicious cycle of currency depreciations, rises in interest rates, falls in asset prices, tightening liquidity and credit conditions, and economic contractions, materially and adversely affected the economies of many countries in Asia, with some - namely South Korea, Indonesia and Thailand - receiving financial assistance from the IMF.